 - Exercise testing to determine the maximum distance you can walk or the maximum exertion without pain

 - Doppler ultrasound to see the flow of blood

-- Magnetic resonance imaging (MRI) or computerized tomography (CT) angiography to look for narrowed blood vessels
+- MRI or CT angiography to look for narrowed blood vessels

-The goals of treating claudication and peripheral artery disease are to reduce pain and manage the risk factors that contribute to vascular disease.
+The goals of treating claudication and peripheral artery disease are to reduce pain and manage the risk factors that contribute to heart and blood vessel (cardiovascular) disease.

-Exercise reduces pain, increases exercise duration, improves vascular health in the affected limbs, and contributes to weight management and an overall improvement in your quality of life.
+Exercise is an important part of claudication treatment.
+Exercise reduces pain, increases exercise duration, improves vascular health in the affected limbs, and contributes to weight management and an overall improvement in quality of life.